How Do I Store My Soap?

 Do You Use Palm Oil In Your Soap Formulation?

 We do not use any part of the Palm tree, leaves, pulp, base or bark.
 Absolutely none!
 Palm Oil and Palm Kernel Products are known widely to be sustainably sourced, but we do not use Palm in our products.
 Personally, it does not sit with our ethos.
-I am not interested.
+We are not interested.

 Do Your Soaps Comply with the UK Cosmetic Safety Regulations?